Galenika/SImple-RadarHack/README.md

-# SImple-ESP
+# SImple-RadarHack
-A simple esp hack for CSGO
+A simple RadarHack for CSGO

 Release Time : 2019.1.26